 Ageless Male Research (Original Formula)

 The original formula of Ageless Male -the product itself – appeared to have no published, clinical proof that it raised testosterone in humans.
-Searching online, clinicaltrials.gov and Pubmed.gov revealed no clinical studies on the product.
+No clinical studies on this supplement can be located.

 There does appear to be one study on saw palmetto and astaxanthin and testosterone levels.
 The study was published in 2008 in the Journal of the International Society of Sports Nutrition.